mauris/Deployer/guide.md

 ##Installation

- 1. Download Deployer by clicking the Github ZIP download.
+ 1. Download Deployer by clicking the [Github download](https://github.com/thephpdeveloper/Deployer/downloads).
- 2. Extract the contents of the zip file to a new `hook` folder on your web server root.
-    > so assuming that your web server root is at `"/home/user/public_html/"`, you should extract the contents of the zip to `"/home/user/public_html/hook/"`.
+ 2. Extract the contents of the `src` folder in the zip file to a new `hook` folder on your web server root. *So assuming that your web server root is at `"/home/user/public_html/"`, you should extract the contents of the `src` folder to `"/home/user/public_html/hook/"`.*
- 3. Rename `sampleHook.php` to `hook.php`.
-Your hook call URL will then, for example, be at `http://example.com/hook/hook.php`.
+ 3. Copy the file `example/hook.php` to your `hook` folder.  *Your hook call URL will then, for example, be at `http://example.com/hook/hook.php`.*
  4. Open `hook.php` and modify:
    - `use Deployer\Drivers\Github as Worker;` - replace `Github` with the driver class you wish to use.
    - `$deployer = new Worker($source, array('target' => '../'));` - write any additional options in the 2nd parameters.